 Strengths: EASA AMC1 FCL.050 certified by Swiss FOCA.
 Cross-platform.
 Regulatory education content.

-Limitations: At CHF 84/year, it’s not the cheapest option.
+Limitations: At CHF 3.99-9.99/month billed annually (roughly CHF 48-120/year depending on tier), it’s not the cheapest option.
 Smaller user base than the big players.
 Primarily European focus.
+The interface feels dated and form-heavy, with limited investment in modern mobile UX, getting started and navigating the app takes more effort than it should.

 Limitations: Apple-only (iOS, iPadOS, macOS).
 No Android or web app.
 Smaller user base than LogTen or ForeFlight.
-No AI-powered auto-logging.
-No airline roster import.
+Airline roster import covers 5 European carriers, narrower than LogTen’s 100+.
 Newer to the market, which means less community and fewer integrations.
 The 20-hour free tier is modest compared to Wingman’s 250 hours.

 Who Should Choose What